7956968/mysipgw/src/webservice/soapReadme.md

 - `char *target_realm` is optional
 - `int ptz` is required
 - `int ptz_speed` is required
-- `int &result` is the service operation response data populated by the service operation
+- `char **result` is the service operation response, which is a non-NULL pointer to a `char *` that the service operation should populate with the response data

 This service method should be implemented as part of the service back-end code and return `SOAP_OK` and set the last parameter `result` to the result, or return an error code